How Browsers Work: URL to Pixels

 5. Jank: profile long main-thread tasks and expensive layout/paint work.

-When debugging browser issues, classify them into one layer first: network, parser, runtime, policy, or renderer.
-That single step usually cuts investigation time a lot.
+When debugging browser issues, I try to name the layer first: network, parser, runtime, policy, layout, paint, or compositor.
+That one step usually cuts down a lot of wandering.

 Friendly Copyright & Sharing Reminder by Tushar Mohan.